nojusus/write-ups/ctflearn/forensics/dumpster.md

   }
 }
 ```
-Inside the passHash array, write down the 16 acquired bytes from VisualVM, separating them with commas.
-Running the program with
+Inside the "passHash" array, type in the 16 bytes from "passHash" in VirtualVM, separating them with commas.
+Run the command
 ```bash
 java Decryptor.java
 ```
-reveals the flag.
+to get the flag.